-- 1. In the Message Type field: choose METEOROLOGICAL SERVICES - 2.
-In the Priority field: choose SAFETY or URGENCY - 4.
-In the Geography field: choose METAREA - 5.
-From the METAREA drop down list, select the desired METAREA: select METAREA - 6.
-Set an expiry period for the message: Enter number and choose HOURS or DAYS - 7.
-Using the Schedule field: Select SCHEDULED or IMMEDAITE
+3. In the Geography field: choose METAREA

+4. From the METAREA drop down list, select the desired METAREA: select METAREA

+5. Set an expiry period for the message: Enter number and choose HOURS or DAYS

 Note: If the current date/time is entered in the Scheduled Date/Time field, the message will be sent immediately.